-International students will be required to live in campus housing for a minimum of one academic year upon entry.
-Following the initial academic year, international students will be subject to the standard housing policy.
+International students will be required to live in campus housing for a minimum of one regular semester (fall or spring) upon entry.
+Following the initial semester, international students will be subject to the standard housing policy.

 Return-after-Absence/Re-Admit (From KWU) Applicants